 If you’re a metal worker, then you're no stranger to sawing and shearing.
 As two of the most common fabrication processes in the metals industry, sawing and shearing deliver consistent, accurate cuts on a large scale across numerous industries.

 From tubing and piping to sheet and plate metal, sawing and shearing help get metal materials cut down to the precise sizes needed for further processing.
-But what is exactly involved in these processes?
+But what exactly is involved in these processes?
 And how effective are they in getting a quality cut?

 The Sawing Process